DaveBenham/VenomModules/doc/Controllers.md

 The two inputs can be used for stereo processing.
 Or if only one input is patched, the corresponding output will have the muted results, and the 2nd output will have high gates for the preserved channels.

 ### OUT 1 and OUT 2 polyphonic outputs
-For each un-muted channel the the input value is copied to the output.
+For each un-muted channel the input value is copied to the output.
 For muted channels the output is set to 0V.

 ### Standard Venom Context Menus
 [Venom Themes](/README.md#themes), [Custom Names](/README.md#custom-names), and [Parameter Locks and Custom Defaults](/README.md#parameter-locks-and-custom-defaults) are available via standard Venom context menus.